secretstartups/handbook/infrastructure/change-management/index.html.md

 From time to time we will need to run a production change that requires downtime, affecting customers and our SLO.
 This section covers how to successfully manage communications in these type of situations.

-As a reference, we should communicate 5-6 weeks before the change, for a C1 that does not carry a significant architecture change.
-Longer preparation time is adviced if the change involves a large migration or a significant architecture change.
+As a reference, we should communicate 5-6 weeks before the change, for a `C1` that does not carry a significant architecture change.
+Longer preparation time is advised if the change involves a large migration or a significant architecture change.

 Steps:
-* Create a Google doc with the change communication message draft.
-Have it reviewed by an SRE Manager and those involved with the change.
-* Create an issue for the official company communication about the change.
-    * Create a new communication Issue in the **Production project** of the GitLab Infrastructure team.
-Choose template: "external_communication", and fill in as suggested in the template comments.
-    * Set Confidentiality to `Confidential` until the day we publish it in status.io, when we will set it to `Not Confidential`.
+* Add a step in the Change issue to communicate externally with a draft of the wording.
+* Add the `~Scheduled Maintenance` label to the Change issue or create a new issue using the template `external_communication` if a confidential issue is necessary.
 * Obtain approval for the overall plan and expected impact from:
   * Director of SRE, Infrastructure
   * VP of Infrastructure
   * VP of Support
 * 1 month before the change at least (if possible):
     * Ask our TAMs in our #customer-success channel about their preferences on how to communicate this change to our main customers:
         * Make sure that our main customers TAMs are included in this "ping".
 If we need to get the list of our Marquee customers, it is [here](https://gitlab.com/gitlab-com/gl-infra/marquee-account-alerts/-/blob/master/marquee-accounts.yml).
         * They might propose that we communicate in the customer's channel about the specifics of the change.
 If that is the case draft a msg, agree on its content with the TAM and share it in the relevant customer Slack channels (in sync with the TAM).
     * Share information and a link to the Issue in `#whats-happening-at-gitlab` slack channel
-* Shortly after that, the Communication Issue should be linked to a simple post in status.io (by clicking in "new maintenance").
+* Shortly after that, the communication or change issue should be linked to a simple post in status.io (by clicking in "new maintenance").
 We should engage with the CMOC to Share that maintenance in status.io, via all the possible channels (mail, tweet, slack, etc).
 From there customers will be able to ask questions and comment on it.
 [The company official way to communicate downtime to customers is via status.io].
 * From this point, when the upcoming change is already public, we should:
     * Check the Communication Issue periodically, to see if we have question/comments from our customers, to address them timely.